Galați railway station

 Galați is a railway station located in Galați, Galați County, Romania.
 The station is located on the Galați – Bucharest, Galați – Giurgiulești, Galați – Bârlad, and Galați – Tecuci lines.

+History

 In June 2014, CFR announced that it would accept tenders of RON 20 million for station rebuilding and reconstruction work at Galați.

+On 25 March 2023, a train crash killed one person and injured three after a locomotive ran into a passenger car at high speed.